-An already ambitious trek across the Arabian desert will be made even tougher as the team pull a custom-built cart weighing in excess of 100 kg (220 lb) with the supplies they will need for the 21-day expedition, testing the team’s willpower and teamwork.
+An already ambitious trek across the Arabian desert will be made even tougher as the team pull a custom-built cart weighing in excess of 100kg with the supplies they will need for the 21-day expedition, testing the teams willpower and teamwork.

-Starting on November 20th and ending on December 11th the team, all of whom suffer physical or psychological injuries from their time in Service, will trek between 20 km to 22 km (12.4 mi to 14.9 mi) per day.
+Starting on the 20th November and ending on the 11th December the team, all of whom suffer physical or psychological injuries from their time in Service, will trek between 20 km to 22 km per day.
 Temperatures will reach 95°F and around 550,000 steps will be taken across the Omani desert.

 Ed Parker, CEO of WWTW said: “It’s an honour to celebrate the team who will be tackling The Grenadier Walk of Oman expedition.
 The expedition is not going to be easy but the strength, courage and resolve of the team taking part has and continues to be an inspiration.
 Each of them faces their own challenges, and have been physically, mentally, or socially disadvantaged since serving, however, together they will cross the Omani desert.
 Since Walking With The Wounded was founded 10 years ago, we have taken teams of ex-servicemen and women to the North Pole, South Pole, Everest and across Britain and the USA.
 The Grenadier Walk of Oman marks our 5th international expedition and another fantastic opportunity to showcase the grit, determination, and resilience of those who served.
 We are excited to be working together with our incredible expedition Partners as we raise awareness and highlight why we need to support our ex-servicemen and women as they transition from the Armed Forces into civilian life.”

-The expedition was enabled by the backing of INEOS Automotive, whose Grenadier 4X4, due for release in late 2021, stands for the spirit of guts, grit and good humor embodied by the team.
+The expedition has been enabled by the backing of INEOS Automotive, whose Grenadier 4x4, due for release in late 2021, stands for the spirit of guts, grit and good humour embodied by the team.
 Other partners supporting the charity and sponsoring the expedition include Global Energy Drink Brand Monster Energy, Satellite Communications Specialists Avanti Communications, British Outdoor Clothing Brand Craghoppers, leading wealth and asset manager Shard Capital and the Invictus Games Foundation.